 CPI: Cost per install

 Cost per install (CPI) describes the amount an advertiser pays when a user installs an app.
 A closely related term (and used interchangeably by some advertisers), is cost per download (CPD).
 The key differentiator between CPI and CPD is of course the actual step of installation, as it is possible (and fairly common) for users to download an app, but never get around to installing it.
-As a side note, being able to determine which source is driving installs is a critical part of measuring a successful campaign, and is one of the core features of MobileAppTracking.
+As a side note, being able to determine which source is driving installs is a critical part of measuring a successful mobile advertising campaign.

 CPA: Cost per action